TheMonk2121/ai-dev-tasks/PRD-B-1014-MCP-File-Processing-Integration.md

 - **Performance**: Implement async processing and file size limits
 - **Security**: Comprehensive input validation and sandboxed processing
 - **Integration**: Phased rollout with fallback to existing functionality
-- **Adoption**: User testing and feedback collection during development
+- **Adoption**: User testing and feedback collection during developmen

 ### What Are the Unknowns?
 - **MCP Tool Compatibility**: How well LangGraph/CrewAI/AutoGen integrate